 Good written and spoken English-language skills are required for all candidates.
 English is the second language of the DFFB, and a number of seminars are taught in English by international teachers.

-Directing // Cinematography // Producing // Editing/Sound:
+Screenwriting // Directing // Cinematography // Producing // Editing/Sound:

-For annual registration fees and equipment insurance, the DFFB levies a surcharge of 225,00 € per academic year.
-During the first four academic years, students also purchase a BVG semester ticket (participation in public transportation), which currently costs approximately 380,00 €.
+Students must pay annual registration and equipment insurance fees to the DFFB; the cost is €225 per academic year.
+During the first four academic years, students must also purchase a BVG semester ticket (to take public transportation), which currently costs approximately €380.